kresusapp/kresus/CONTRIBUTING.md

   isn't a reason to merge any time sooner.
 - Failing to respect these rules may result in losing the right to merge, after a first warning strike and a discussion between contributors.

+# Bumping the node.js version

+When bumping the node.js version, make sure to update it in all the following places:

+- in `package.json`, in the `engines` field,
+- in the `Dockerfile`s, in the `FROM` lines,
+- in the CI configuration, in the `.gitlab-ci.yml` file, in the `default` `image` field.